GauravJain001/adl_project/README.md

 1. Node.js (v16 or higher): Download from Node.js official website[1].
 2. npm (comes with Node.js).
-3. MongoDB: Ensure a running MongoDB instance (local or cloud-based like MongoDB Atlas)[2].
+3. MongoDB: Ensure a running MongoDB instance (local or cloud-based like MongoDB Atlas).

 ## Step 1: Clone the Repository